vlc29/vlc29.github.io/xhtml5_1.md

 ## 6. Polyfill

-Include the polyfill in your page:
+XHTML5 is not implemented yet, so for testing, include the polyfill in your page:

 ```html
 <script type="text/javascript" src="https://vlc29.neocities.org/xhtml5.js"></script>